 Many of these data segments are collected by Meta, scrutinizing each user’s activity on and off the platform.
 This assessment includes behavioral surveillance that users are unaware of, like navigation paths, watch time and overtime.

 The bottom line is that the larger a social media platform’s user database grows, the more time users spend there.
 The more detailed information the platform can extract from its users, the more money it makes.

 A growing body of research backs up these findings:

-- According to a 2019 study published in JAMA Psychiatry, teenagers who use social media more than three hours a day are more likely to suffer from depression, anxiety, aggression, and antisocial behavior.
+- A study published in JAMA Psychiatry suggests teenagers who use social media more than three hours a day are more likely to suffer from depression, anxiety, aggression and anti-social behavior.

-- A 2018 Journal of Social and Clinical Psychology study found that heavy use (up to 9 hours a day) of social media is more likely to trigger feelings of isolation, depression, and anxiety in young users rather than feelings of connectivity.
+- A Journal of Social and Clinical Psychology study found that heavy use of social media is more likely to trigger feelings of isolation, depression, and anxiety in young users rather than feelings of connectivity.

-- A 2018 review of nine studies on social media’s effects on teens found that “online social networking…leads to increased exposure to and engagement in self-harm behavior due to users receiving negative messages promoting self-harm, emulating self-injurious behavior of others, and adopting self-harm practices from shared videos.”
+- A review of nine studies on social media’s effects on teens found that “online social networking…leads to increased exposure to and engagement in self-harm behavior due to users receiving negative messages promoting self-harm, emulating self-injurious behavior of others and adopting self-harm practices from shared videos.”

 The Facebook Whistleblower

 In April 2021, a former Facebook employee resigned and released a massive trove of internal documents to the Wall Street Journal.
 Those documents included research reports, online employee discussions, and drafts of presentations to senior management.
 They detailed how the social media platform lied or hid information from the public about several concerning matters, including its impact on young users’ mental health.